xtmgah/Sherlock-Lung/Sherlock-Lung Pipeline/WGS scripts/README.md

 <output_folder>: Directory to save outputs.

-<nthreads>: Number of CPU threads.
+'<'nthreads'>': Number of CPU threads.

 [shortReadremove]: Optional; set to true to remove reads shorter than 30 bp.